List of foreign electoral interventions: 2017 election (by Russia)

 The 2017 Macron e-mail leaks were leaks of more than 20,000 e-mails related to the campaign of Emmanuel Macron during the 2017 French presidential elections, two days before the final vote.
 The leaks garnered an abundance of media attention due to how quickly news of the leak spread throughout the Internet, aided in large part by bots and spammers and drew accusations that the government of Russia under Vladimir Putin was responsible.
 The e-mails were shared by WikiLeaks and several American alt-right activists through social media sites like Twitter, Facebook, and 4chan.

-Georgia

-2024 election (by Russia)
+2027 election (by Russia)

-After Georgian Dream won the election, Georgian president Salome Zourabichvili accused Russia of interfering which the Kremlin denied.
+Ahead of the 2027 French presidential election, French authorities attributed several disinformation operations targeting prospective presidential candidates to Russian-linked networks.
+In July and August 2026, Édouard Philippe, Raphaël Glucksmann and Gabriel Attal were targeted by fabricated articles, videos and websites impersonating French media outlets.
+Viginum, France's agency responsible for combating foreign digital interference, attributed some of the operations with high confidence to the pro-Russian Matryoshka network, while other operations were linked to Storm-1516, a network associated with Russian intelligence.
+French authorities and prosecutors investigated the campaigns as suspected foreign interference.

 Germany

 East Germany supported the Communist Party of Germany (KPD) and supplied them at least 4.16 million DM by 1950.
 KPD was banned in 1956.
 In 1968, the German Communist Party was founded as a replacement and was likewise funded with about 62.5 million DM to 70 million DM annually.
 The Socialist Unity Party of West Berlin got 12.5 million DM and the German Peace Union got around 3 million DM allocated annually.